czgaotian/learning-languages/interview/behaviorQuestion/behaviorQuestion.md

 ## Tell me a little bit about yourself

-- I am an energetic person, an effective communicator, and a quick learner.
 - I'm a senior front-end developer with 5 years of experience, specializing in React.js ecosystem.
 - I also use Python for backend.

+- I hold a Master's degree in Software Engineering.

-- In my most recent role at \*\*\*, I led a 4-person team to develop an institutional-grade financial SaaS platform.
+- In my most recent role at [xxx], I led a 4-person team to develop an financial SaaS platform.
+The main technology stack used in this company includes Vue and React.
+I also develop some CRUD RESTful APIs by Django.

-- I hold a Master's degree in Software Engineering from \*\*\*\*.
-- Software development is my passion.
-- I'm particularly passionate about building high-performance, scalable applications.
-- I usually built some open source project, and put them on github.
+- In my second recent career in [XXX], I responsible for maintaining a desktop application, developed by Electron.

 - I'm currently unemployment and looking for a job.
 - If you have any question, feel free to ask for me.